jupyter/accessibility/docs/resources/useful-resources.md

 Is important to remember that links, buttons and form elements are the only elements that can receive focus in HTML.
 Meaning that lists, paragraphs, `div` or `span`, will never get focus from the keyboard making them not accessible to users that are not using a mouse.
 This is where WAI-ARIA provides Web developers with techniques to enable keyboard users have a structure, making their websites more navigable.
 This guideline also include modules for Graphics and Digital Publishing.

+ARIA is an additional layer to web content, not a required layer.
+Though ARIA is powerful, it is important to remember that misused ARIA can make a worse experience for assistive tech users, especially screen reader users.
+It is often warned that "[No ARIA is better than Bad ARIA](https://www.w3.org/WAI/ARIA/apg/practices/read-me-first/)."
+Doing relevant research before using ARIA and testing results with screen readers is especially wise here.

 More info:

 - [WAI-ARIA standard](https://www.w3.org/TR/wai-aria/)